 Unpaid leave that does not count towards service

-Excluding the above mentioned unpaid leave - any full week where a worker has taken unpaid leave (therefore zero hours worked during that week) or was receiving workers compensation, these weeks do not count as service.
+Excluding the above mentioned unpaid leave - any full week where a worker has taken unpaid leave (therefore zero hours worked during that week), these weeks do not count as service.
 These week of unpaid leave will need to be made up in order to reach the required 10 years of continuous service (7 years pro-rata).

 The weeks of unpaid leave are removed from the calculation and replaced by a working week.